Why Instruct Us?

 - Defending claims that are brought by litigants in person

 - Complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties)

 - If it is an automatic unfair dismissal claim e.g. if you are dismissed after blowing the whistle on your employer

 - Allegations of discrimination which are linked to the dismissal

-We generally do not arrange for a Solicitor to be present at a Tribunal Hearing if you are being represented by a Barrister (see below) but if Mrs Chadaway does attend, this would be timed at her hourly rate as set out above.
+We generally do not arrange for a Solicitor to be present at a Tribunal Hearing if you are being represented by a Barrister (see below) but if Mrs Chadaway does attend, this would be charged at her hourly rate as set out above.

 Disbursements are costs related to your matter that are payable to third parties, such as Court or Tribunal fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 There are no longer any fees payable for issuing claims in the Employment Tribunal.